dbtodd/dbtodd/README.md

 - 👋 Hi, I’m @dbtodd
-- 👀 I’m interested in ldeveloping an effective online meeting website that focuses moral values for those seeking long term marriage relationships...
+- 👀 I’m interested in developing an effective online meeting website that focuses moral values for searching others who also are seeking a long term marriage relationship between compatible users of all races and ages having spiritual values in their private lives.
-- 🌱 I’m currently learning to use the site but need more basic training and insights on web-site design that is user friendly, simple and effective all ages.
+- 🌱 I’m currently learning to use the site but need more basic training and insights on web-site designs that is user friendly, simple and effective all ages.
-- 💞️ I’m looking to collaborate on by experienced designers who can assist develop further and have similar values.
+- 💞️ I’m looking to collaborate on by experienced designers who can assist develop my ideas further and who also have similar values.
 - 📫 How to reach me ...dbtodd1863@protonmail.com

 <!---